TuanAnhKhuc/CSE3PSD_A2_Seaplusplus/README.md

 - **VertebrateChecker / InvertebrateChecker**: Implements validation rules using `RegulationLoader`.
 - **RegulationLoader**: Loads legal size limits from `regulations.txt`.

+**🧍‍♂️ Angler & 🧺 Bag (New Classes)**
+As part of the extended design, two new classes were introduced:

+**✅ Angler**

+Represents the user of the application (the person fishing).
+Maintains a personal Bag of caught sea creatures.
+Acts as the link between the App and the user's collected data.
+Key Method:

+Bag& getBag();  // Returns reference to the Angler's bag **✅ Bag**

+A collection that stores SeaCreature objects caught by the Angler.
+Supports:
+addCreature(std::shared_ptr<SeaCreature>) – Add to bag.
+listContents() – Print caught creatures. clearBag() – Empty the bag.
+This modular addition separates the responsibilities of tracking and storing catches from validation logic.
+It makes the system easier to maintain and paves the way for future support of multiple anglers or session-based histories.

+**🧩 Design Evolution**
+Initially, the Sea++ system focused only on validating sea creatures.
+With the introduction of Angler and Bag, we added a user-centric model:

+🪝 App → Angler → Bag: The App interacts with a single Angler, who stores all catches in their Bag.
+📊 The system now remembers previous catches within a session and can display a list before exiting.
+🧼 This approach enhances data encapsulation and sets a strong foundation for multi-user support.

 ---

 ## 📄 Sample `regulations.txt`